BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 This is part of the [Bot Builder Community Extensions](https://github.com/botbuildercommunity) project which contains various pieces of middleware, recognizers and other components for use with the Bot Builder .NET SDK v4.

-The Infobip Whatsapp adapter enables receiving and sending Whatsapp messages.
-The Infobip Adapter allows you to add an additional endpoint to your bot for receiving WhatsApp messages.
-The Infobip endpoint can be used in conjunction with other channels meaning, for example, you can have a bot exposed on out of the box channels such as Facebook and
-Teams, but also via an Infobip (as well as side by side with the Google / Twitter Adapters also available from the Bot Builder Community Project).
+The Infobip WhatsApp adapter enables receiving and sending WhatsApp messages.
+The Infobip adapter allows you to add an additional endpoint to your bot for receiving WhatsApp messages.
+The Infobip endpoint can be used in conjunction with other channels meaning, for example, you can have a bot exposed on out of the box channels such as Facebook and Teams, but also via an Infobip (as well as side by side with the Google/Twitter adapters also available from the Bot Builder Community Project).

 Incoming WhatsApp message requests are transformed, by the adapter, into Bot Framework Activites and then when your bot sends outgoing activities, the adapter transforms the outgoing Activity into an Infobip OMNI failover messages.